 A tumor in the thyroid may also press against the trachea (windpipe) as it grows and compress a person’s airways.
 This can cause difficulty breathing.

-Because the esophagus is soft and the trachea has protective cartilaginous rings, airway compression won’t happen before dysphagia.
+As the esophagus is soft and the trachea has protective cartilaginous rings, airway compression will not happen before dysphagia.

-A persistent dry, hacking cough not due to a cold could be a symptom of thyroid cancer.
+A persistent cough not due to a cold could be a symptom of thyroid cancer.

 This is especially true if a person also has other symptoms, such as a lump or swelling in their neck, changes to their voice, and difficulty swallowing or breathing.

-A person should contact a doctor if they develop an unusual cough unrelated to a known condition, such as asthma, that does not respond to over-the-counter remedies such as cough medication.
+A person should contact a doctor if they develop a cough unrelated to a known condition, such as asthma, especially if it does not respond to over-the-counter remedies such as cough medication.

 How long can you have thyroid cancer without knowing?